benjanes/WordCloud/README.md

 ## WordCloud
-An app for creating a word cloud image from a text file.
+WordCloud is an app for creating a word cloud image from an uploaded text file.
+Try it out at http://www.benjanes.com/WordCloud/.
+To work on WordCloud:

 #### 1. Run npm install
     npm install